chelovek-gorod/EPAM_tasks/README.md

-# Task10: sweet sugar
+# Asia chronicle

-• Add to html page table with header and some rows
+• Develop page with two dropdowns “Title” and “Category”

-• Add to header event listener to implement sorting functionality across the table data (alphabetical)
+• Values of selections should invoke render of data from https://api.publicapis.org/

-• Add to cells user interaction feature (click and edit text)
+• Handle possible error cases

-• Push code to repo “table”
+• Push code to repo “Asia chronicle”